 A RETHINK on alternative funding for the dial-a-ride service has been scuppered.

-Labour councillors put forward a motion to call on Cherwell District Council to investigate whether there were any grants available to supplement the service.
+Labour councillors put forward a motion to call on Cherwell District Council to investigate whether there were any grants available to

 The Tory-run council instead backed an amended proposal, which effectively agreed to look to the voluntary sector for help.

 The move comes after Banburyshire Community Transport closed after two decades.
-It could not afford to run the bus scheme after failing to win a key council contract and the charity folded along with 15 jobs.
+It could not afford to run the bus scheme after failing to win a key council contract and the charity folded along

 But from April, Cherwell cut its contribution to £30,000.

 Labour group leader Patrick Cartledge said: “All they’ve done is changed the motion from what we put forward so there is nothing substantial; it’s meaningless.”

 But town council leader Kieron Mallon, pictured, described the amendments as being in the ‘same spirit’ as the original motion.
 He added: “The original motion asked for a review and there’s a

 “They asked for extra funding to be given to dial-a-ride in Cherwell, and there’s £30,000 put in already.